amirasolimanahmed/crAPI/README.md

 If you need any help with installing and running crAPI you can check out this guide: [Troubleshooting guide crAPI](https://github.com/OWASP/crAPI/blob/main/docs/troubleshooting.md).
 If this doesn't solve your problem, please create an issue in Github Issues.

+# GITHUB ACTION

+Big picture: what this workflow does

+When GitHub runs this workflow, it will:

+Download your repo code onto a fresh runner machine

+Start crAPI using Docker Compose

+Wait until crAPI is reachable

+Install Python + Robot Framework

+Run your Robot tests against http://localhost:8888

+Upload the reports (report.html, log.html, output.xml) as artifacts

+Stop crAPI and cleanup even if tests fail

+So it’s basically the same steps you do locally, but on a clean CI machine.